FWI Wildfire Workflow - Hazard#

 The cell below downloads daily FWI data for the future.
 You can specify the RCP scenario and years you would like to explore, here RCP2.6 and the period 2050-2060 are selected.

-rcp_download=experiment[0] #experiment[0]=rcp2_6 , experiment[1]=rcp4_5 , experiment[2]='rcp8_5'
+rcp_download = experiment[2] #experiment[0]=rcp2_6 , experiment[1]=rcp4_5 , experiment[2]='rcp8_5'

-#Define the future period, 2021 to 2100 available
+# Define the future period, 2021 to 2100 available

-period=[str(a) for a in period]
+period_f = [str(a) for a in period_f]

-#Remove previously downloaded files for the same scenario
+# Remove previously downloaded files for the same scenario

-pattern = f'{data_dir}/eur11_rca4_*{rcp}*_fwi*.nc'.nc'
+pattern = f'{data_dir}/{nuts_name}*eur11_rca4_*{rcp}*_fwi*.nc'

 for file_path in glob.glob(pattern):